 The mata mata turtle, mata-mata, or matamata (Chelus fimbriata) is a freshwater turtle found in South America, primarily in the Amazon River and its tributaries in Peru, Venezuela, Guiana, and Brazil.
 It is the only existing species in the genus Chelus, making it truly unique.

-The mata mata turtle is a large, sedentary turtle with a large, triangular, flattened head characterized with many tubercles and flaps of skin, and a “horn” on its long and tubular snout.
-Three barbels occur on the chin and four additional filamentous barbels at the upper jaw, which is neither hooked nor notched.
+The mata mata turtle is a sedentary turtle with a large, triangular, flattened head.
+Other distinguishing features of the head are that it is covered in tubercles, flaps of skin, and even has a “horn” on its snout!
+The mata mata also has 3 barbels on the chin and 4 more filamentous barbels at the upper jaw.

 - The mata mata turtle’s shell, or carapace, is usually black or brown and can measure up to 18 inches (45 cm) at maturity.